hannajas/WP1-grotenete-analysis/README.md

     + For each data point: `\src\concat_env_var_function.R:` function to average the environmental data over the swimtimes of the eels between 2 receivers.
     + `\src\inverse_distance_function.R:` get one value out of the different datapoints by performing inverse distance weighting for each point in the migration trajectory
+        - When datatype = "Q", there are 3 segments defined.
+To link environmental data with the receivers each receiver can only get information from data-point that are located whitin the same segment.

     Plotting correlation functions